capactio/capact/docs/faq.md

 ## What is the origin of name "Capact"?

 Capact is a combination of two shortened words: "**cap**ability" and "**act**ion".
 Capact makes it easy to manage system capabilities via running Actions.
 In the end, everything boils down to actions.
 Actions can provision infrastructure, can deploy applications, can process data.
 Once you start using Capact, the possibilities are virtually endless.

-## Where can I learn more about Capact?

-You can start on the [Introduction](./introduction.md) page.
-Check out also the [Terminology](./terminology.md) page to understand all terms used through the Capact documentation.